• Skip to primary navigation

 Old fashioned devil's food cake recipe card.

-I love how this card is noted: "Never Fails".
-If you are a chocoholic, or just love chocolate cake, this easy gluten free chocolate cake recipe is going to become one of your favorites!!
+I love how this card is noted: “Never Fails.”
+If you are a chocoholic or just love chocolate cake, this easy gluten free chocolate cake recipe will become one of your favorites!!

 • Gluten Free Flour Blend - I tested this recipe with King Arthur Measure for Measure.
 Other blends should work, but you may need to add more liquid depending on the starch level of the blend you use.

-• Xanthan Gum - If your blend doesn't have xanthan or guar gum, add one teaspoon.
+• Xanthan Gum – Add one teaspoon if your blend doesn’t have xanthan or guar gum.

 • Brown Sugar - Be sure to break up the clumps.
 Use a brand that is gluten free to avoid cross-contamination.